basnetsoyuj/personal-blog/src/content/baghchal-library.md

 If you want to contribute to the library and modify various aspects of the code to make it better, your help is very welcome.
 You can directly open a pull request at: <a href="https://github.com/basnetsoyuj/baghchal/pulls" target="_blank">baghchal Pull Requests</a>

 ### License
-baghchal is licensed under [MIT License](https://github.com/basnetsoyuj/baghchal/blob/master/LICENSE.txt).
+baghchal is licensed under <a href="https://github.com/basnetsoyuj/baghchal/blob/master/LICENSE.txt" target="_blank">MIT License</a>.